Russia rejects U.S. concerns over Vietnam base role in bomber flights

 A very very smart move on Iceland’s part and we suspect that soon many members will start to question the value of being a member of the EU.
-Britain is already doing so and there is a good chance that they might bail out; if they bail out, then a host of other nations will leave.
-The current setup only benefits Germany; the rest of the nations are paying for services their citizens neither want nor need.
-The EU was a massive mistake it created almost all the problems most of the nations in Europe are facing today.
-An organization that looks out for Europe’s interest would not be a bad idea but giving up one’s identity and sovereignty to a bunch of imbeciles/bloodsuckers headquartered in Belgium makes little to no sense at all..
+Britain is already doing so, and there is a good chance that they might bail out; if they bail out, then a host of other nations will leave.
+The current setup only benefits Germany; the rest of the countries are paying for services their citizens neither want nor need.
+The EU was a massive mistake it created almost all the problems most of the countries in Europe are facing today.
+An organisation that looks out for Europe’s interest would not be a bad idea but giving up one’s identity and sovereignty to a bunch of imbeciles/bloodsuckers headquartered in Belgium makes little to no sense at all.

 Britain seeks to join China-backed infrastructure bank

 Britain announced hopes to become the first major Western country to join a Chinese-led development bank on Thursday, drawing a concerned response from Washington.
 The $50 billion Asian Infrastructure Investment Bank (AIIB) has been feted by Beijing as a way of financing regional development, and is seen as a potential rival to US-based institutions such as the World Bank.Finance minister George Osborne said Britain would join discussions with other founding members to set out the institution’s governance and accountability structures later this month, in a move to bolster relations with China.